Riley Balsom

 Riley Balsom (born August 13, 1996) is a Canadian politician from Newfoundland and Labrador.
 He was elected to the Newfoundland and Labrador House of Assembly in Carbonear-Trinity-Bay de Verde in the 2025 general election.

 Background and political career

 Balsom is the only son of Rick and Petrina Balsom.
 He attended Memorial University of Newfoundland and graduated with a Bachelor of Arts degree in history.
 Before entering politics, he was a department manager at Walmart in Carbonear.

 Balsom volunteered for over ten years as a member of the Progressive Conservative (PC) district association for Carbonear-Trinity-Bay de Verde.
 He was elected to the town council of Heart's Content in the 2021 municipal elections.
 Balsom then successfully ran for the provincial legislature in 2025.

+On September 17, 2026, Balsom voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.